lockskywalker/nigeltsmith.com/README.md

 ASP.NET/C# portfolio website created for employers.

 Testing:
-1. Mobile browser support by creating a mobile.master redirects to mobile versions of every page
+1. Deployed mobile browser support.
+Margins to be fixed for different screen sizes.

 In Production:
 1. Linked-in link broken(on mobile)